 This type of bankruptcy is available to family farms and fisheries.
 Filing for Chapter 12 allows the debtor to continue in business while working out a feasible plan to repay their outstanding debt amount.
-Operating a farm may incur large amounts of debts and put the owners under massive financial burden.
+Operating a farm may incur large amounts of debts and put the owners under a massive financial burden.
 That is why Chapter 12 helps family farms and fisheries to adjust big debts.

 Contact a Bankruptcy Lawyer to File for Bankruptcy

 Filing for bankruptcy offers a number of advantages.
 By declaring bankruptcy, you’ll no longer be under any kind of legal obligation for your debt repayment.
 Taking this crucial step can save your home or business.
 Most importantly, it will help you reorganize and rebuild your finances.

 Before you start to file for the most ideal bankruptcy, you’ll need to do some preparation ahead of time.
 The very first thing is to gather all your financial documents so that you can get a clear picture of where you stand financially.
-Important financial documents you’ll be required to collect include your tax returns, recent bank account statements, retirement account statements, copies of vehicle registration etc. You’ll also need to complete a short credit counseling course.
+Important financial documents you’ll be required to collect include your tax returns, recent bank account statements, retirement account statements, copies of vehicle registration, etc. You’ll also need to complete a short credit counseling course.
 The best advice is to seek the help of a highly competent bankruptcy attorney.
-The lawyer will explain everything in full detail and help you complete all steps properly.
+The bankruptcy lawyer will explain everything in full detail.
+He will also help you complete all steps properly.

 Are You Facing an Overwhelming Debt?

 Working with a bankruptcy attorney will make the entire bankruptcy procedure easy and pain-free.
-Right from determining the right type of bankruptcy and getting all the crucial documents in order to completing the bankruptcy forms and filing them in the federal courts, the attorney and his or her team will ensure each and every step is completed in a correct and professional manner.
+Right from determining the right type of bankruptcy and getting all the crucial documents in order to complete the bankruptcy forms and filing them in the federal courts, the bankruptcy lawyer and his or her team will ensure each and every step is completed in a correct and professional manner.

-At the Tuan Le Law Office in Orange, CA, we offer expert legal advice, guidance and representation for bankruptcy.
-Mr. Tuan Le is a certified attorney who has represented numerous clients in bankruptcy cases.
+At the Tuan Le Law Office in Orange, CA, we offer expert legal advice, guidance, and representation for bankruptcy.
+Mr. Le is a certified attorney who has represented numerous clients in bankruptcy cases.